 The hand held audio set is currently available in 8 different languages - Dutch, English, French, German, Italian, Spanish, Chinese and Japanese.

-The canal house museum presents the history of the canal belt in a modern, unique way and is a welcome addition to the Amsterdam museum scene.
+With Amsteram's canal belt having UNESCO World Heritage status, the Canal House museum presents its history in a modern, unique way and is a welcome addition to the Amsterdam museum scene.

 Het Grachtenhuis Amsterdam Essential Info

 Admission Prices (2017): Tickets at the counter cost €12, children 6-17 pay €6.
 Free entry for children 0-5 and Iamsterdam City Card holders.
 Museumcard is NOT valid.
 Note, online purchase at hetgrachtenhuis.nl is €10 (adults) and €5 (children 6-17).
 Payments are possible by iDeal (Dutch bank transfer), credit cards or Paypal.

 Getting There: The museum is short distance from Koningsplein in the heart of Amsterdam, served by trams 1,2 and 5.
 Just walk west along the Herengracht canal (south side).